anadiasmaile/GABA-NMDA-timescales/README.md

 - Statistical testing
 - Figure generation

-The pipeline integrates signal processing, computational modeling, and statistical analysis to investigate how GABAergic and NMDA-mediated processes shape cortical dynamics.
+The pipeline integrates signal processing, computational modeling, and statistical analysis to investigate how GABA- and NMDA-mediated receptor activity shape cortical dynamics.

 📄 **Manuscript / preprint:** *To be added*